 Extinction is a word scientists use to describe a species dying out.
-This can happen naturally, but as Attenborough shows, humans are often to blame.
+This can happen naturally, but humans are often to blame.
 One million animal and plant species are threatened with extinction worldwide.

 This video shows some of the animals that went extinct over the last 100 years, with a timeline showing the decade of their untimely demise.
 You can read more below about the reasons behind these losses in the world’s rich biodiversity.

 Overwhelmingly, humans play a major role in driving the extinctions of all kinds of species: from hunting, colonialism, agriculture causing habitat loss to – more recently – industrial agriculture, air pollution and climate change.